ofiwg/libfabric/man/fi_cq.3.md

   consumed and was released by the provider.
-Providers may set this flag on the last message that is received into the multi- recv buffer, or may generate a separate completion that indicates that the buffer has been freed.
+Providers may set this flag on the last message that is received into the multi- recv buffer, or may generate a separate completion that indicates that the buffer has been released.

   Applications can distinguish between these two cases by examining the completion entry flags field.
 If additional flags, such as